top of page

 - A cooperative and regenerative approach

 cOMmon is inspired by regenerative living, permaculture, and agro-ecology.
 We’re building this space together, with the intention of growing into a cooperative.
+But this doesn't mean you need to be part of it.
+You can also just use the platform as a member.

 - Beyond work and travel